j0nz3n/tIc-tAc-tOe-client/README.md

 # tIc - tAc - tOe

-## At a high level, here are our goals for this project:
+## At a high level, here are the goals for this project:

 -   **Build a web application from scratch**, without a starter codebase
 -   Using the programming skills learned so far, map out the game logic for **Tic Tac Toe**